 Forwarding > Virtual Servers > Add New

-For example: If you wish to open port 1720.
+Example: If you wish to open port 1720.
 Type 1720 into the Service Port field.
 Enter in the Internal IP that you wish to be open on 1720 (this would be the IP address of your DVR or device).
 If you are unsure what the Internal IP address is, you can go back to the home page and see the default name and Internal IP addresses of the devices that are currently connected to your network.